Find a Part Now

 1937 to 1945

-Shortly after the factory near Fallersleben was completed, World War II started, and the plant primarily manufactured the military Kübelwagen (Porsche Type 82) and the related amphibious Schwimmwagen (Type 166), both of which were derived from the Volkswagen.
+Shortly after the factory at Fallersleben was completed World War II started, and the plant primarily manufactured the military Kübelwagen (Porsche Type 82) and the related amphibious Schwimmwagen (Type 166), both of which were derived from the Volkswagen.
 Only a small number of Type 60 Volkswagens were made during this time.
 The Fallersleben plant also manufactured the V-1 flying bomb, making the plant a major bombing target for the Allied forces.

 1945 to 1970